family members hands on casket of a loved one who died in a nursing home wrongful death

 Deaths from Falls in Nursing Homes

 Many patients in nursing homes are subject to falls each year.
 On average, each patient in a nursing home will fall more than twice every year.
-Falls can be a deadly risk for many patients in the age group 65 and older, with as many as 10,000 deaths annually from falls.
-In a nursing home, proper and close supervision of patients can help prevent falls.
+Falls are the leading cause of injury related death for patients 65 and older, with 10,000 or more deaths annually from falls.
+In 2021, 38,742 older adults died from unintentional falls in the U.S. In a nursing home, proper and close supervision of patients can help prevent falls.
 This includes properly installed bed rails, but not restraints.
 Some nursing homes continue to place their patients in restraints, even though that has been shown to lead to more injury for patients than falling would cause.

 Medication Errors and Wrongful Death